comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/clarification.md

 assignees: jdmar3, camsimba
 ---

-If there is something that seems off in the instructions , go through this checklist:
+If you can answer "TRUE" to number 1 and 2 below, then create a pull request and correct the error:

-1. [ ] Is there an error in the text?
+1. [ ] There is an error in the text.
+2. [ ] I know how to correct the error
-2. [ ] Did you create a pull request with a correction for the error?
+3. [ ] I created a pull request to correct the error.

+If you can answer "TRUE" to all of the following, then create an issue:

+- [ ] I searched the issues for duplicates and related issues and didn't find any.
-3. [ ] Did you read any documentation related to the thing that needs clarifying?
+- [ ] I read documentation about the thing that is confusing me.
-4. [ ] Did you Google the thing that needs clarifying?
+- [ ] I Googled the thing that I find confusing.
-5. [ ] Did you search or read through the other issues on this repo to make sure there isn't already a related issue?

 None of the above, create an issue
 ------------------------------------------------------------------